leftthomas/NormSoftmax/README.md

-# SREML
+# AREIR
-A PyTorch implementation of SREML based on the paper [Squeezed Randomized Ensembles for Metric Learning]().
+A PyTorch implementation of AREIR based on the paper [Attentional Randomized Ensembles for Image Retrieval]().

 ## Requirements
 - [Anaconda](https://www.anaconda.com/download/)